- Code ARTH2169

 Concentrating on a century of artistic practices from the later nineteenth century onwards, the course will offer students an introduction to visual practices, historical approaches and theoretical formulations relating to this material.
 Colonial and postcolonial histories of art, as well as relations between art practice and nationhood will form the core of the inquiry.

-- Understand major theoretical issues that underpin the work of Asian modernist artists.
+- understand major theoretical issues that underpin the work of Asian modernist artists; and

-Tutorial presentation including submission of PowerPoint Slides/presentation notes, 8 minutes (20%) Learning Outcomes 2, 3, 5
+- Tutorial presentation including submission of PowerPoint Slides/presentation notes, 8 minutes (20) [LO 2,3,5]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.